Retention and academic standards

-A student’s class standing is determined by the number of hours earned, as shown in the table below.
+A student’s class standing is determined by the number of credit hours earned, as shown in the table below.

-|Freshman||24 or fewer semester hours earned|
+|Freshman||24 or fewer credit hours earned|

-|Sophomore||25 to 55 semester hours earned|
+|Sophomore||25 to 55 credit hours earned|

-|Junior||56 to 86 semester hours earned|
+|Junior||56 to 86 credit hours earned|

-|Senior||87 or more semester hours earned|
+|Senior||87 or more credit hours earned|

-bachelor's from accredited institution|
+|Graduate||bachelor's degree from accredited institution|

-For the purpose of retention, university academic good standing for degree-seeking students is defined as a minimum cumulative GPA of 2.00.
+For the purpose of retention, university academic good standing for degree-seeking students is defined as maintaining a minimum cumulative GPA of 2.00.
 This standard is in effect for all students, regardless of catalog year, beginning in fall 2013.

 The university is required to publish and enforce standards of satisfactory academic progress for certain students (e.g., student athletes, students receiving financial aid and students receiving veterans benefits).

-Select disqualified students may participate in the Co-enrolled Continuing Probation Program at the discretion of their college or school.
+Select disqualified students may participate in the Co-enrolled Continuing Probation program at the discretion of their college or school.
 Under this program, the student takes UNI 220 Academic Refresher plus one ASU course selected by the student’s advisor.
-The student co-enrolls at a Maricopa Community College with a schedule selected in consultation with the ASU advisor.
+The student co-enrolls at a Maricopa County Community College with a schedule selected in consultation with the ASU advisor.
 Upon completion of the term, students with a combined semester cumulative GPA of 2.50 may continue regular enrollment at ASU.
 Parameters regarding the number of co-enrolled hours required are at the discretion of each college or school.

 A student who is placed on probation at the end of a semester is subject to disqualification by the college or school at the end of the following semester if the conditions imposed for retention are not met.

 Disqualification is exercised at the discretion of the college or school.
-A disqualified student is notified by the dean of the college and is not allowed to register in a fall or spring semester at the university.
+A student is notified of disqualification by the dean of the college and is not allowed to register in a fall or spring semester at the university.
 If the student has already registered for a future fall or spring semester, the registration is canceled.
-A student who has been disqualified may apply for reinstatement to the college standards committee.
+A disqualified student who has not already been absent for a semester may contact the college advisor to see if reinstatement is possible.
 A disqualified student may not attend as a nondegree student.
 If a disqualified student elects to attend another university or two-year college, any credits earned there will not affect the ASU cumulative GPA.
 A course repeated elsewhere will not result in a replacement of a grade earned at ASU.
 Disqualified students must consult with an academic advisor to determine eligibility to attend ASU in the summer session, to raise the ASU cumulative GPA.